(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 But certain items will certainly be taken from you.
 Personally identifiable items that belong to the crew will be given back to them if they’re still alive or to their families.

-The official documents and stuff that the army thinks they have a historical value will be also taken from you.
+The official documents and stuff that the air force thinks they have a historical value will be also taken from you.
 And some of them may be displayed in the royal air force museum.

 For more details, you can check this pdf.